piercefreeman/mountaineer/website/docs/client_actions.md

     self.global_count += payload.count
 ```

-> [!CAUTION]
+!!! warning

-> Actions are publicly exposed to the Internet by default.
+    Actions are publicly exposed to the Internet by default.
 It's up to you to secure them with authentication if they should only be accessible by a certain portion of your userbase.